Myles Straw Player Props: Guardians vs. Braves

-After going 1-for-4 in his most recent game, Myles Straw and the Cleveland Guardians face the Atlanta Braves (who will hand the ball to Bryce Elder) at 7:10 PM ET on Monday.
+After going 2-for-4 with a double in his most recent game, Myles Straw and the Cleveland Guardians face the Atlanta Braves (who will hand the ball to Kolby Allard) at 7:10 PM ET on Tuesday.

-In his last game he had a one-hit performance (1-for-4) against the Cubs.
+In his last appearance, he had two hits (going 2-for-4 with a double) against the Braves.

 Myles Straw Game Info & Props vs. the Braves